 Lastly, CNSA considered filing a CON in response to a need determination in the SMFP to acquire a fixed MRI.
-While a fixed MRI would result in additional capacity for CNSA patients, CNSA does not need another fixed MRI at this time.
+While a fixed MRI would result in additional capacity for CNSA patients, CNSA believes a mobile MRI would be more effective at this time.
 As mentioned above, CNSA has locations in Cabarrus, Guilford, and Mecklenburg counties that need access to MRI services.
 Currently, the only location where CNSA could support an additional fixed MRI is in Mecklenburg County, which would not benefit its patients in Cabarrus and Guilford counties.
 In addition, CNSA would likely be disadvantaged in a competitive fixed MRI CON review given its size and relatively narrow scope of services compared to a larger health system.
-Instead of a fixed MRI, CNSA's patients need an additional provider-owned mobile MRI to serve the same multi-county location currently served by the Alliance mobile MRI.
+Instead of a fixed MRI, CNSA's patients need an additional provider-owned mobile MRI to serve the same multicounty location currently served by the Alliance mobile MRI.